 ---- ‘Boys and Their Toys: Kingship, Masculinity and Material Culture in the Sixteenth Century’, in McGlynn Sean, and Woodacre, Elena (eds) The Image and Perception of Monarchy in Medieval and Early Modern England (London: Cambridge Scholars Publishing, 2014), pp. 183-206.

-Silver, Larry, Marketing Maximilan: The Visual Ideology of a Holy Roman Emperor (Princeton: Princeton University Press, 2008).
+Silver, Larry, Marketing Maximilian: The Visual Ideology of a Holy Roman Emperor (Princeton: Princeton University Press, 2008).

 Strong, Roy, The Cult of Elizabeth: Elizabethan Portraiture and Pageantry (London: Thames and Hudson, 1977).

-Terjanian.
-Pierre (ed), The Last Knight: The Art, Armor, and Ambition of Maximilian I Exhibition Catalogue, (New York: Metropolitan Museum of Art, 2019).
+Terjanian, Pierre (ed), The Last Knight: The Art, Armor, and Ambition of Maximilian I Exhibition Catalogue, (New York: Metropolitan Museum of Art, 2019).

 Tuohy, Thomas, Herculean Ferrara: Ercole d’Este (1471-1505) and the invention of a ducal capital (Cambridge: Cambridge University Press, 1996).